 Interestingly enough, a recent study also states that the steady increase in the size of whales, and the loss of the smaller cetaceans it preferred to feed on, contributed to Megalodon’s demise.
 Megalodon doomed by taste for dwarf whales

-This makes sense, as the spacing between Megalodon’s teeth would not have worked as effectively on the rib cages of extant great whales, (which were coming into their own during the tail end of its reign), but rather, on those of the small and medium-sized prey items it preferred.
-This inability, or at least difficulty, to chew through the rib cages of whales even larger than it may have pigeon-holed the giant shark.
-With fewer or even no smaller whales to scavenge, its numbers would have reduced over time, until the inevitable occurred.
+This makes sense as, as deadly as the Megalogon bite was, the spacing between Megalodon’s teeth would not have worked as effectively on the rib cages of extant great whales, (which were coming into their own during the tail end of its reign), but rather, on those of the small and medium-sized prey items it preferred.
+This inability, or at least difficulty, to chew through the rib cages of whales as big or even larger than it may have pigeon-holed the giant shark.
+With fewer smaller whales to kill and scavenge, its numbers would have reduced over time, until the inevitable occurred.